Privacy Policy

 If you have any concerns or queries regarding the transfer of your personal information please contact us using the details provided below.

 We will take reasonable steps to protect the personal information which we hold from misuse or loss and from unauthorised access, modification or disclosure.
-We will destroy or de-identify personal information once we no longer require it for our business purposes.
+We will archive client files following cessation of services though personal information will be accessible for a minimum of 7 years to support re-engagement of services, and it will otherwise be stored in accordance with the law.

 When using our website you should be aware that no data transmission over the Internet can be guaranteed as totally secure.
 Although we strive to protect such information, we do not warrant the security of any information that you transmit to us over the Internet and you do so at your own risk.